foxfriends/hack-test/README.md

     These packages will be loaded asynchronously automatically.
 6. Commit the installed modules to the repository.
 This is to accommodate customized patches to packages to make them work as required.
+7. Add a note to the NOTES.md file in the resource directory about the package added and describe the purpose of any changes you made to the package to make it do what you want.

 Following this process keeps unnecessary clutter away from the players, so they can focus on solving the actual puzzle.